solvexia/solvexia-api-docs/process_runs/process_runs.md

 Request body must be empty.

 #### Response body
-Successful response contains a list of steps.
+Successful response contains an instance of a data step.

 ```json
 {